 - a.
-Failure to perform the work in accordance with the terms of the award and maintain satisfactory performance as determined by DOC may result in the imposition of additional award conditions pursuant to 2 CFR § 200.208 (Specific conditions) or other appropriate enforcement action as specified in 2 CFR § 200.339 (Remedies for noncompliance). - b.
-Failure to comply with the provisions of an award will be considered grounds for appropriate enforcement action pursuant to 2 CFR § 200.339 (Remedies for noncompliance), including but not limited to: the imposition of additional award conditions in accordance with 2 CFR § 200.208 (Specific conditions); temporarily withholding award payments pending the correction of the deficiency; changing the payment method to reimbursement only; the disallowance of award costs and the establishment of an accounts receivable; wholly or partially suspending or terminating an award; initiating suspension or debarment proceedings in accordance with 2 CFR Parts 180 and 1326; and such other remedies as may be legally available. - c.
-2 CFR §§ 200.340 (Termination) through 200.343 (Effects of suspension and termination) apply to an award that is terminated prior to the end of the period of performance due to the recipient's or subrecipient's material failure to comply with the award terms and conditions.
+Failure of the recipient to perform the work in accordance with the terms and conditions of this award and to maintain satisfactory performance, as determined by DOC, may result in the imposition of additional award conditions pursuant to 2 CFR § 200.208 (Specific conditions) or other appropriate action as specified in 2 CFR § 200.339 (Remedies for noncompliance). - b.
+Failure of the recipient to comply with the provisions of this award will be considered grounds for appropriate action pursuant to 2 CFR § 200.339 (Remedies for noncompliance), including but not limited to: the imposition of additional award conditions in accordance with 2 CFR § 200.208 (Specific conditions); temporarily withholding award payments pending the correction of the deficiency; changing the payment method to reimbursement only; the disallowance of award costs and the establishment of an accounts receivable; wholly or partially suspending or terminating an award; initiating suspension or debarment proceedings in accordance with 2 CFR Parts 180 and 1326; and such other remedies as may be legally available. - c.
+The OMB Uniform Guidance at 2 CFR §§ 200.340 (Termination) through 200.343 (Effects of suspension and termination) apply to an award that is terminated prior to the end of the period of performance due to the recipient's or subrecipient's material failure to comply with the award terms and conditions.
 In addition, the failure to comply with the provisions of a DOC award may adversely impact the availability of funding under other active DOC or Federal awards and may also have a negative impact on a recipient's or subrecipient's eligibility for future DOC or Federal awards.